c1oneman/serato-watcher/README.md

 By default, the application:

 - Listens on port 8080 for WebSocket connections
+- localhost:8080/track-status is the only socket
 - Monitors Serato DJ Pro's session files
-- Tracks deck status changes and crossfader positions
+- Tracks deck status changes

 ## Troubleshooting